-In the tragic circumstance of an untimely death caused by another person or entity, the Broward County wrongful death lawyer is compassionate toward family and aggressive in achieving rightful compensation.
+In the tragic circumstance of an untimely death caused by another person or entity, a Broward County wrongful death lawyer from Kogan & DiSalvo is compassionate toward family and aggressive in achieving rightful compensation.

-The attorney invites the survivors of those who perished to a consultation free of charge or commitment.
-The professional wrongful death lawyer will evaluate the situation and weigh it with the law to determine the strength of the case.
-Personal injury attorneys are paid at the end of the case by a part of the damages won, a method referred to as contingency.
+The attorneys at Kogan & DiSalvo invite the survivors of those who perished to a consultation free of charge or commitment.
+Our professional personal injury lawyers will evaluate the situation and weigh it with the law to determine the strength of the case.
+Our attorneys are paid at the end of the case by a part of the damages won, a method referred to as contingency.

 A wrongful death is taking the life of a person by an intentional or negligent act committed by a person or an entity.
-The death can occur under many circumstances, including accidents in the workplace or on a job site, in automotive collisions and boating crashes, by defective products, the malpractice of a health care provider, or in a criminal act.
+The death can occur under many circumstances, including accidents in the workplace or on a job site, in car accidents and motorcycle crashes, by defective products, the malpractice of a health care provider, or in a criminal act.

 In Florida, the decedent’s spouse, children, or the estate may sue for damages.
 Blood relatives and siblings may also sue if they relied in part on or entirely upon the deceased for financial support or services.